 Also, not all repayment scheme offered are similar.
-Therefore, you need to discuss the contract terms with your moneylender.
-Based on the loan type you need.
+Therefore, you need to discuss the contract terms with your moneylender based on the loan type you need.
 You are required to submit minimum documentation.
-And the processing period is normally within hours.
+And the processing period usually is within hours.

 Currently, Singapore has 173 licensed moneylenders.
 Certainly, you need to always confirm with the Law Ministry’s website.
-So as to be certain that their license is valid before transacting with one.
+To be sure that their license is valid before transacting with one.

 Pick The Right Money Lender

 It is vital that you pick a reliable moneylender.
 Confirm that the lender you choose is licensed.
 This is before you take out a loan from them.
 They should hold a license issued by the authority.
 This will allow them to deal with financial matters.